Student Conduct Process

 126.96.36.199.
 The responsibility to respond in a timely manner to University requests for information, to promptly schedule meetings when requested, and to arrive on time for scheduled meetings.

 188.8.131.52.
-The responsibility to provide the decision-maker with pertinent information that the Respondent would like considered in the review of the alleged violation.
+The responsibility to provide the decision-maker with pertinent information that the Complainant would like considered in the review of the alleged violation.

 184.108.40.206.
 The responsibility to participate in the conduct process in a manner that is civil and respectful.